Leveraging Expert Consistency to Improve Algorithmic Decision Support: Analysis and results

 The availability of other outcomes of interest that are recorded in the data but never observed by the model, either as covariates or as target labels, provides a unique opportunity to evaluate the proposed approach.
-The first of these outcomes is ``substantiation'', which encodes whether the social worker who visits the home deems the claims communicated in the call to be substantiated.
-The second outcome is ``services'', which records if services are offered to the family as a result of the investigation.
-These outcomes shed light on other important dimensions that are highly relevant to the construct that the agency cares about: risk to the child.
+The first of these outcomes is \emph{substantiation}, which encodes whether the social worker who visits the home deems the claims communicated in the call to be substantiated.
+The second outcome is \emph{services}, which records whether services are offered to the family as a result of the investigation and the family then receives voluntary or mandated services and monitoring aimed at reducing risk to the children.
+These outcomes, although also imperfect, shed light on other important dimensions that are highly relevant to the construct of interest to the agency: risk to the child.
+Figure~\ref{fig:child_pipeline} illustrates the pipeline of child abuse hotline investigations.
+In our experiments, we study whether existing models that seek to maximize performance but that have a narrow focus on out-of-home placement may actually incur a cost to performance with respect to substantiation and services.
+We then assess whether the proposed approach mitigates this problem.

-In our experiments, we study whether improving performance with a narrow focus on out-of-home placement may come at a cost to performance on other dimensions relevant to the decision goal.
-It is important to empirically study this because an imperfect construct does not necessarily imply that the performance compared to the status quo will drop for cases whose risk is not wholly captured in the observed label.
-If there is enough colinearity across outcomes, and depending on experts' performance, an imperfect proxy could still provide improvements along dimensions of the decision goal that are not directly observed by the algorithm.
-Importantly, while in this specific domain we have access to complementary observed outcomes that enable validation, this is a rare circumstance, which is why we focus on methodologies that may bridge the construct gap without observing these outcomes, and only use them for evaluation purposes.